 - Keep using this medicine for the full treatment time, even if you feel better after the first few doses.
 Your infection may not clear up if you stop using the medicine too soon.

-- If you store this medicine at home, keep the liquid medicine at room temperature, away from heat and direct light, for 24 hours or in the refrigerator for 48 hours.
-Sometimes this medicine can be kept in the refrigerator for up to 7 days, but you must ask your health care provider about this.
-Store the frozen medicine in the freezer.
+- Frozen form: Store the medicine in the freezer.
 After the medicine has thawed, keep it at room temperature for 24 hours or in the refrigerator for up to 7 days.
 Do not freeze the medicine again after it has thawed.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.